therealexpertai/nlapi-nodejs/README.md

     })

 `taxonomy` is one of the Natural Language API [taxonomies](https://docs.expert.ai/nlapi/latest/guide/classification/).
 Use the `taxonomies()` method (see below) to get the list of available taxonomies together with the language they support.
-Apart from the `geotax` taxonomy, the structure of the returned object is described [here](https://docs.expert.ai/nlapi/latest/reference/output/classification/).
+The structure of the returned object is described [here](https://docs.expert.ai/nlapi/latest/reference/output/classification/).
-In the case of the `geotax` taxonomy, the returned object has an additional `extraData` property containing GeoJSON that is described [here](https://docs.expert.ai/nlapi/latest/reference/geojson/).
+In the case of `geotax` and `emotional-traits` taxonomies, the returned object has an additional `extraData` property.
+In the former case it contains [GeoJSON](https://docs.expert.ai/nlapi/latest/reference/geojson/), in the latter it contains the [main groups of emotional traits](https://docs.expert.ai/nlapi/latest/reference/emotional-traits-main-groups/).

 Use the `taxonomy()` method (see below) to get the category tree for a given taxonomy. i.e. to know about all the possible output categories.